SquarePenguin101/www.squarepenguin.co.uk/content/email.md

 slug = ""
 title = "Contact squarepenguin.co.uk site admin"
-pagetitle = "Why are you emailing me???" pagesubtitle = "IT BETTER NOT BE FOR GET_IPLAYER SUPPORT..."
+pagetitle = "Why are you emailing me???" pagesubtitle = "IT BETTER NOT BE FOR GET_IPLAYER HELP..."
 +++
 Seriously, please don't email me if you have a problem with get_iplayer or need a little help to get something working.
-If you need support, go to the forums where you will get help from the community and where any solutions found will benefit everyone.
+If you need help, go to the forums where you will get help from the community and where any solutions found will benefit everyone.

-# Need support?
-Go to the <a href="/forums/">support forums >>></a>
+# Need help?
+Go to the <a href="/forums/">forums >>></a>

 Once there, register an account and post your question or problem.
 If you really want to show just what an impressive person you are, you could even search the forums to see if someone has had the problem before and left info on how to solve it.